Fiona Dourif: Career

 In 2005, Dourif made her professional acting debut as Chez Ami Whore in the HBO period drama series Deadwood.
 The following year, she was cast as Alice in the television miniseries Thief.
 The same year, Dourif made her debut film appearance in the drama Little Chenier.

 In 2007, Dourif appeared in the off-Broadway play Some Americans Abroad at Second Stage Theater.
 Later, she was cast in the short film The Lucky One.
 In 2008, Dourif portrayed Becky in the indie drama film Garden Party and Lisa in Frank the Rat.
 The same year, Dourif guest starred in the NBC police procedural series Law & Order: Special Victims Unit as Detective Nikki Breslin.

 In 2009, Dourif was cast in a small role in the film The Messenger and had a guest role in the HBO comedy series Bored to Death.
 The following year, she starred in the indie film Mafiosa and the television film After the Fall.
 Dourif subsequently portrayed Penny in Letters from the Big Man before having a recurring role as Casey in the HBO fantasy drama series True Blood and a guest appearance in the Lifetime police drama series The Protector.

 In 2012, Dourif starred in the short film This is Caroline and appeared in Paul Thomas Anderson's psychological drama The Master.

-The following year, Dourif portrayed Nica Pierce in the slasher horror film Curse of Chucky, part of the Child's Play franchise in which her father, Brad Dourif, had long starred as Chucky.
+In 2013, Dourif portrayed Nica Pierce in the slasher film Curse of Chucky, the sixth installment in the Child's Play franchise in which her father, Brad Dourif, had starred as Chucky.
 The film was a critical success and became a cult hit.
+Dourif reprised her role as Nica Pierce in the 2017 horror film Cult of Chucky and in the 2021 television series continuation Chucky.
+She also portrayed the on-screen version of Charles Lee Ray in flashbacks, a role her father played in the original 1988 film and returned to voice for the series.

 In 2014, she was cast in the indie films Gutshot Straight, Dangerous Words from the Fearless, Precious Mettle, and Fear Clinic.
 She also starred as Brie in the 2016 thriller film Blood is Blood.